rocketacademy/bootcamp-docs/4-backend-structure/4.2-mvc/README.md

 We have written the routes matching requests to controllers in our routes file.
 Let's write the controller methods that handle the requests.
 Create a `controllers` folder to store controllers.

 Each feature can have its own controller.
-In Coding Bootcamp we will export a function (`initItemsController` in this case) from each controller, such that the parameter to the function `db` can be used by all methods within this controller without explicitly passing `db` every time we invoke a controller method.
+In SWE Bootcamp we will export a function (`initItemsController` in this case) from each controller, such that the parameter to the function `db` can be used by all methods within this controller without explicitly passing `db` every time we invoke a controller method.

 ### controllers/items.mjs